AntonC9018/Hopper_University_Paper/paper.md

 Well, each player, item or entity will have an identifier, which the server will use in packets of data, which would contain e.g. the action selected by another player along with their identifier, or the item that has been picked up, etc.

 Without identifiers, the server will not be able to transmit to clients the information about players or any other entities, because they cannot transmit references to objects in packets.
-The only way to reference an object in a packet is by transmitting its identifier and then mapping that identifier to a reference on the client side.
+The only way to reference an object mentioned in a packet is by transmitting its identifier and then mapping that identifier to a reference on the client side.

 So, the registry is essential for multiplayer.